-These specialized frames start at a slightly higher price point ($215 per pair for prescription glasses or $155 for sunglasses), but with their comprehensive at-home trial, it’s also way more likely you walk away with something you really love.
+These specialized frames start at a slightly higher price point ($215-245 per pair for progressive or prescription glasses and $105 for sunglasses), but with their comprehensive at-home trial, it’s also way more likely you walk away with something you really love.

 Best For Blue-Light Glasses

 Coming in hot with gorgeous lenses handcrafted in Ireland, Ambr is a company focused on creating affordable prescription (and non-prescription) blue-light glasses.
-Meant to protect your eyes from extensive screen time, these frames start at $66 for non-prescription lenses and $108 for prescriptions within the +4.00/-4.00 range.
+Meant to protect your eyes from extensive screen time, these frames start at $99 for prescriptions within the +4.00/-4.00 range.

 Glasses from Ambr typically take three days to dispatch.
 The company offers free worldwide shipping and returns and 24/7 customer support.